<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 I love things easily.
 I get attached to the lost animals I find running across the road and feel the need to take them home with me.
 I’m the sappy viewer who falls in love with TV characters and cries when "Friends" is over on Netflix.

-Because I get attached easily, I know that it prevents clear perspective.
+Because I get attached easily, I know that it prevents a clear perspective.
 I know that when I fall in love with a home, I am more likely to overlook problematic areas.
 But because I “fell in love” I have already decided the house is for me.

 Loving a piece of property is dangerous when you are considering buying.
 Unlike renting, you cannot discover flaws and call up your landlord to magically fix it.
 When you buy a house, YOU are the responsible party for any and all modifications made to the home.
 As MilitaryByOwner writer Karina Gafford discusses in The Dangers of Having a Crush on Your House, it's important during the home-buying process to remain objective and clear-headed.